A City on Mars: Sociology, law, and politics

-The book also deals with the ethics of space settlement, including settlements which would deliberately place human lives in jeopardous situations.
+The book also deals with the ethics of space settlement, including settlements which would deliberately place humans in dangerous situations.
 Some of the hypothetical scenarios discussed involve survival homicide and cannibalism, such as a situation in which food and air must be preserved by killing off some crew members or settlers.
 Existing precedents for survival homicides, such as US v.
 Holmes and R v Dudley and Stephens, are discussed alongside the likelihood that space settlements would operate under the laws of whichever nation's citizens were sent.

 The Outer Space Treaty is discussed, and the book suggests the treaty should be updated due to the advent of commercial space exploration in the 21st century.
 While the authors are skeptical of the economic viability of asteroid mining and other hypothetical methods of resource extraction in space, they suggest that if space did become economically important it might cause space exploration to become less peaceful.

 The authors argue that the governance style of space settlements, particularly small ones, would probably shift toward authoritarianism, given the strict control of machinery and mandatory recycling required for survival.
 While workers can leave an unpleasant company town on Earth, this is less feasible on a hypothetical small Mars settlement, where there may be no other place to go.
 They also suggest that settlements would require a substantial population, allowing for redundancy if people quit or die or machines break, since replacements could not be quickly sent from Earth.
 They further postulate that the hypothetical future technology needed to efficiently return resources from the Moon or asteroids to Earth could also be weaponized.